-Greo Evidence Insights would like to announce that final decisions regarding the Gambling-Related Suicide Research Programme funding call have been made.
+Greo Evidence Insights would like to announce the funding decisions related to the Gambling-Related Suicide Research Programme.
 The goal of the programme is to fund research in the UK that will improve understanding of the links between gambling and suicide to increase the effectiveness of regulatory measures, harm reduction, prevention, postvention, and ultimately reduce the number of gambling-related suicides in the UK.

 ---